Isaiah son of Amoz

 Isaiah 39 shifts the horizon from Assyria to Babylon.
 The chapter reveals that Judah’s future crisis will not merely be invasion but exile, and that the Davidic house itself will be humiliated.
 This prepares for the later promises of comfort, return, servant redemption, and new exodus.

-Isaiah 39 moves from Babylon’s embassy arriving after Hezekiah’s recovery, to Hezekiah’s glad reception and display of His treasures, to Isaiah’s interrogation, to the prophecy that everything shown to Babylon will one day be carried away, including Hezekiah’s descendants, and finally to Hezekiah’s troubling response that the word of the Lord is good because peace and security will remain in His own days.
+Isaiah 39 moves from Babylon’s embassy arriving after Hezekiah’s recovery, to Hezekiah’s glad reception and display of his treasures, to Isaiah’s interrogation, to the prophecy that everything shown to Babylon will one day be carried away, including Hezekiah’s descendants, and finally to Hezekiah’s troubling response that the word of the Lord is good because peace and security will remain in his own days.

 Theological exposition and fulfillment